moddio/indie.fun-docs/intro/launchlist.md

 ## **Before Applying**

-- **Playable Browser Game**
+- **Playable Browser project**
-  - Ensure your game runs smoothly in a browser environment.
+  - Ensure your project runs smoothly in a browser environment.
   - Test on multiple browsers (Chrome, Firefox, etc.) for compatibility.

 - **File Size Requirement**
-  - Keep the compiled game under **200MB** to meet hosting guidelines.
+  - Keep the compiled project under **200MB** to meet hosting guidelines.

 - **Engine & Integration**
   - Build on **modd.io** or confirm your engine can be **ported** into Indie.fun.
-  - Verify that critical game features (multiplayer, saves, etc.) work with your chosen engine.
+  - Verify that critical project features (multiplayer, saves, etc.) work with your chosen engine.

 - **Token Utility Plan**
-  - Outline how in-game tokens will be used (e.g., purchasing power-ups, cosmetics, unlocking levels).
+  - Outline how in-project tokens will be used (e.g., purchasing power-ups, cosmetics, unlocking levels).

 - **Fair Launch Commitment**
   - Be willing to do a **fair launch** on Indie.fun on **Solana**.
   - Understand the basics of how your token sale will function (pricing, vesting, etc.).

 - **Social Media Setup**
-  - Create a **Twitter (X)** account for your game.
+  - Create a **Twitter (X)** account for your project.
   - Start posting teasers or development snippets to build early awareness.

 - **Basic QA & Stability**